Chennai-Sharks/EMedico/frontend/shared/README.md

 ## provider - all react query will be here

+## model - has the form structure model here(that json thing needed for form)

 ## schema - this is for form initial values

 ## stores - this is for zustand stores.